chipsalliance/playground/readme.md

 ```
 mill sanitytests.vcu118
 ```
-If you wanna alter this to your own board, you can choose implmenting your own Shell to replace `VCU118Shell` in this test.
+If you wanna alter this to your own board, you can choose implementing your own Shell to replace `VCU118Shell` in this test.